Protein for Men - New Customers only! Get 10-bar sample box PLUS 1 bag Built Boos any flavor for $35 off! Originally $44.95, Now: $9.95

-Bee Pollen health benefits include assisting in the restoration of prostate health, promoting urinary tract health as well as having an anti-inflammatory and anti-oxidant effect in men with prostatitis, chronic pelvic pain (CPPS) and BPH (enlarged prostate).
+Bee pollen health benefits include assisting in the restoration of prostate health, promoting urinary tract health as well as having an anti-inflammatory and anti-oxidant effect in men with prostatitis, chronic pelvic pain (CPPS) and BPH (enlarged prostate).

-“Graminex” Bee Pollen Benefits for Prostate Health
+Using Graminex Bee Pollen for Better Prostate Health

 Generally, the major difference between bee pollen extracts is how it is collected and from what sources.
 Pollen extracts contain pollen from specific plants, which means the end product is standardized; that is, it contains the same amount of active ingredients in each batch.
 The majority of the studies involving pollen and its impact on prostate health have included the use of cernilton/Graminex pollen extract.